kisstopherr/4-Bit-Emulator/README.md

 # 4-Bit-Emulator

-A very basic 4-Bit Emulator that I made.
-Right now it only has 7 instructions out of 16, and kinda is a turing machine.
+I made a very basic 4-bit Emulator.
+Right now, it only has 7 instructions out of 16, and it is a Turing machine.

-=--Registors-=
+##=--Registors-=

 A - Initial Register - 0x0
 B - 0x1